 Dimensions (LxWxH): 58.4 x 35.75 x 53.6 inches | Cooking Area: 452 square inches | Weight: 372 pounds

 Best Cart-Style: Weber Performer Deluxe Charcoal Grill

-What We Like: Great value, includes timer, extra surface room for prep
+What We Love: Great value, includes timer, extra surface room for prep

-What We Don't Like: Not for small spaces
+What We Don't Love: Not for small spaces

 Cart-style charcoal grills are nice if you might need to occasionally move your grill, and also they offer some flat surfaces for prep as well.
 It’s a nice mix of features if you have the space for it.